Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-This funding underscores U of G’s vital role in Ontario’s agri-food innovation landscape and guarantees that impactful research will keep providing practical solutions for producers, agribusinesses, and researchers across Ontario.
+This funding highlights U of G’s vital role in Ontario’s agri-food innovation scene and ensures that impactful research continues to provide practical solutions for producers, agribusinesses, and researchers across the province.

-U of G will oversee the design and construction of these state-of-the-art spaces as part of a research station network managed by ARIO, an agency under the Government of Ontario.
+U of G will oversee the design and construction of these state-of-the-art spaces, which are part of a research station network managed by ARIO, an agency under the Government of Ontario.

 New funding commitment reinforces U of G’s role as a cornerstone of Ontario’s agri-food innovation ecosystem

-U of G operates and conducts research at these sites through the Ontario Agri-Food Innovation Alliance, which is a long-standing partnership between the University, the Government of Ontario, and ARIO.
+U of G operates and conducts research at these sites through the Ontario Agri-Food Innovation Alliance, a long-standing partnership between the University, the Government of Ontario, and ARIO.

 “Our government is taking action to protect Ontario’s agri-food sector, and we are proud to support farmers and business owners,” said Trevor Jones, Minister of Agriculture, Food and Agribusiness.
-“Through investments in research and innovation, we are ensuring farmers and business owners have the best solutions to remain competitive against tariffs while ensuring families can continue to buy high-quality, Ontario-made food with pride.”
+“Through investments in research and innovation, we are ensuring farmers and business owners have the best solutions to remain competitive against tariffs and ensure families can continue to buy high-quality, Ontario-made food with pride.”

-Since 2010, U of G has been responsible for overseeing over a dozen ARIO infrastructure projects aimed at capital improvements including places like the Ontario Swine Research Centre, Ontario Beef Research Centre along with a new quarantine unit at the Ontario Aquaculture Research Centre.
-These facilities are built with input from industry professionals and serve as collaborative environments where researchers tackle present-day challenges facing their sectors.
+Since 2010, U of G has managed over a dozen ARIO infrastructure projects including the Ontario Swine Research Centre, Ontario Beef Research Centre along with a new quarantine unit at the Ontario Aquaculture Research Centre.
+These facilities are designed with input from industry stakeholders and serve as collaborative environments where researchers tackle current challenges facing their sectors.

-“For more than 60 years, ARIO has been providing spaces where agri-food research takes place in Ontario,” says Nevin Mc Dougall, chair of ARIO.
-“We are pleased that the Ontario government is investing in revitalizing ARIO infrastructure.
-This funding not only enhances ARIO’s world-class research platform but also boosts our capacity for supporting a competitive and sustainable agri-food sector which is crucial for Ontario’s economy.”
+“For more than 60 years, ARIO has been providing the spaces and places where agri-food research and innovation happens in Ontario,” says Nevin Mc Dougall, chair of ARIO.
+“We are pleased that the Ontario government is investing to revitalize ARIO infrastructure.
+This investment will not only build on ARIO’s world-class research platform but also enable stronger research capacity that supports a competitive sustainable agri-food sector-a crucial part of Ontario’s economy.”

-This new funding commitment includes collaboration with four poultry industry boards (Chicken Farmers of Ontario; Egg Farmers of Ontario; Ontario Broiler Hatching Egg & Chick Commission; Turkey Farmers of Ontario), adding another $10.5 million towards improving the existing resources at the Elora Research Station’s Poultry Research Centre – totaling $24 million overall investment from Ontarian contributions.
-The University is currently leading efforts on this new facility focusing on animal welfare concerns along with nutrition quality while enhancing meat safety standards.
+This funding initiative includes collaboration with four poultry industry boards (Chicken Farmers of Ontario, Egg Farmers of Ontario, Ontario Broiler Hatching Egg & Chick Commission as well as Turkey Farmers of Ontario) which adds another $10.5 million towards improving the Ontario Poultry Research Centre at Elora Research Station-bringing its total funding up to $24 million.
+Currently leading efforts on this new facility is Uof G focused on animal welfare issues including reproduction nutrition along with meat quality safety.

 Source link